 Ok.
 That took longer than my 1,000 word limit I set for myself.
 Next week it’s the dating period.
 Even though it was a short one.
 Well, you will see…

 Here goes this week’s addition to my never-ending list of reasons I love my husband:

 11. He is colorblind.
 This may sound like a silly one, but you have no idea what a challenge it becomes.
 But I love him for it especially when we laugh about it.

 12. He doesn’t make me drive.
 He knows where we are going more often than I. He can see at night and I am a much better navigator anyways.

 13. He understands my need for confirmation when buying anything over $5.
 I hate to spend money and he lets me know it will be alright.

 14. He can be socially awkward.
 This used to be the other way around.
 Blogging has helped reverse those roles.
 He makes me smile though.
 He’s too cute.

 15. He rolls over in his sleep.
 Well, not just because he wants to… but because I ask him to.
 Either to hold me or to stop him from snoring.
 Either way.
 He obeys.

 Whew.
-Again, this week’s post may be a little different by I am enjoying the motivation from the Happy Wives Club.
+Again, this week’s post may be a little different but I am enjoying the motivation.